 A Short Story of Cooking

 Cooking began the moment humans discovered fire and realized food could be transformed, not just eaten.
 What started as survival slowly became culture, comfort, and creativity.
+For those seeking to preserve tradition, Authentic Indian Vegetarian Recipes offer a window into how ancient techniques like slow-simmering and spice-tempering have perfected the art of flavor over millennia.

 The Basis of Cooking Around the World